BrewDog Counter Strike Review

-I was so excited to try this and find out what BrewDog Counter Strike is like; partly because I do still kinda like BrewDog, partly because I love a good Westie, and partly because years ago I played a lot of Counter Strike (btw, this beer has nothing to do with the Valve game of the same name!).
+I was genuinely excited to try BrewDog Counter Strike.
+Partly because, despite everything, I do still kinda like BrewDog.
+Partly because I love a good West Coast IPA.
+And partly because, many years ago, I played far too much Counter Strike.
+Just to be clear, though, this beer has absolutely nothing to do with the Valve game of the same name.

 The £3.75 I paid for this 440ml can in Sainsbury’s was me hoping they were back to their best.